supervisely/developer-portal/app-development/advanced/mlops-workflow-integration.md

 ### Offline session of application

-This method is used to add a card that indicates the application has an offline session where you can find the result of its work.
+This method is used to add a card that indicates the application with GUI has an offline session where you can find the result of its work.

 ```python
 api.app.workflow.add_output_app(...)